maxdata/basic-components/docs/content/docs/cli.md

 The components in this project can also be copied (vendored) directly into your project using the `components` tool in the `basic-components` package via `uv`.
 You can then customize them as needed.
-This is the recommendedd way to install components because it will also include any dependencies (other component dependencies) required.
+This is the recommendedd way to install components because it will also include any dependencies (other referenced components) required.

 To vendor a component into your project using the `components` tool: